PreschoolKindergartenFirst Grade

 Prep for Peace: The 'Traveler's Expedition Kit'

 The secret to a peaceful road trip is simple: novelty and preparation.
-Instead of giving your child a bag with all their usual toys, create a special 'Expedition Kit' that only comes out for travel.
-This builds excitement.
-The number one rule?
-Reveal the activities one at a time, as a surprise, when you need them most.
-This turns 'what's next?' from a whine into an exciting question.
+Instead of handing your child a bag with all their usual toys, create a special 'Expedition Kit' that only comes out for travel.
+That “only for trips” rule builds excitement fast.
+And here’s the number one rule that saves your sanity: reveal the activities one at a time, as a surprise, when you need them most.
+That way, 'what's next?' turns from a whine into an exciting question.

 View from the front seat of a car, showing two smiling children in the back seat, one looking out the window and one coloring in a book.